kayleedockter/kayleedockter.github.io/README.md

 .NET 6 framework, Razer Pages, Javascript, JQuery, C#

 ***Overview***
+This project was an introduction to a Stock Investing Application.
 ***Challenges***

 This project was the first time I had ever been exposed to php, so it was a bit of a learning curve at the start.